 However, the ski resorts are partly to blame for the problems they encounter.
 Just as with golf, the following applies to these sports: large pieces of land are stripped of trees and plants.
 It also costs a lot of water (for snow cannons) and energy to maintain the slopes.
 Artificial snow, the chemical composition of which subtly differs from that of real snow, can also disrupt the ecological system This is because artificial snow contains more nutrients than real snow.
 As a result, plants that need a lot of nutrients will grow much faster.
 In addition, it takes longer for artificial snow to melt.
 As a result, it will take longer for water to flow to the valleys.

 Fortunately, there are also many sports that do not have a major impact on the environment or the climate.
 Think of running, judo, archery and table tennis.
+Or what to think about football, with fans wearing vintage kits for over 20 years or more.
 In addition, sports that use natural energy sources have an advantage over those in which that does not happen.
 Consider sailing and kite surfing compared to motorboat racing and jet skis.

 Moreover, swimming in the sea or in a course is more sustainable than lapping in a swimming pool or relaxing in a jacuzzi.